-Based upon the PWC code, chapter 24, the GIS Office uses a uniform numbering system for addressing properties and buildings within the County.
+The GIS Office uses a uniform numbering system, based upon the PWC Code, Chapter 24, for addressing properties and buildings within the County.
 Addresses must be whole numbers and consist of no letters or fractions.
-There are three (3) different types of addresses:

 Most new addresses are assigned as development occurs and are created by the GIS Office during site plan review prior to the final approved plan.
-It is the responsibility of the engineer or developer to provide the County addresses to the architect for annotation on any architectural plans.
-Architects can send the GIS Office a copy of the plan cover sheet and tenant layout prior to submittal and GIS will verify, free of charge, the addresses shown on the plans to avoid future addressing, permitting or inspection issues related to addresses.
-Information can be emailed to email@example.com or call 703-792-6840 for more information.
+It is the responsibility of the engineer or developer to provide the county assigned addresses to the architect for annotation on any architectural plans.

 Addresses can also be assigned outside of the Plan Review process.
-These include, but are not limited to, the following situations and will require the owner to visit GIS before any permits can be issued.
-At that time, GIS will assign an address and sign off on validation.
+These include, but are not limited to, the situations listed below and will require the owner to contact GIS before any permits can be issued.
+At that time, GIS will assign an address and issue an address validation.

-Temporary addresses for Construction Trailers, Seasonal Stands, etc. A copy of the approved site plan showing the location drawn to scale is required to scale by the Prince William County Zoning Department for permitting purposes.
+- Temporary addresses for Construction Trailers, Seasonal Stands, etc. A copy of the approved site plan showing the location drawn to scale is required by the Prince William County Zoning Department for permitting purposes.

 - Unoccupied structures not tied to a specific parcel or owner.
 A copy of the plan identifying the location of the structure is required.